ibm-cloud-docs/openshift/openshift_vpn.md

 * By default, Kubernetes places app pods onto any untainted worker nodes that are available.
 To make sure that this solution works correctly, each tenant must first ensure that they deploy their app pods only to workers that are tainted for the correct tenant.
 Additionally, each tainted worker node must also have a toleration to allow the app pods to be placed on the node.
 For more information about taints and tolerations, see the [Kubernetes documentation ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/).
 * Cluster resources might not be optimally utilized because neither tenant can place app pods on the shared non-tainted nodes.

-The following steps for limiting strongSwan VPN traffic by worker node use this example scenario: Say that you have a multi-tenant {{site.data.keyword.containerlong_notm}} cluster with six worker nodes.
+The following steps for limiting strongSwan VPN traffic by worker node use this example scenario: Say that you have a multi-tenant Red Hat OpenShift on IBM Cloud cluster with six worker nodes.
 The cluster supports tenant A and tenant B. You taint the worker nodes in the following ways:
 * Two worker nodes are tainted so that only tenant A pods are scheduled on the workers.
 * Two worker nodes are tainted so that only tenant B pods are scheduled on the workers.
 * Two worker nodes are not tainted because at least 2 worker nodes are required for the strongSwan VPN pods and the load balancer IP to run on.